Jiawei9904/online_shopping_platform/README.md

 3. Install the required libraries via Swift Package Manager.

 4. Build and run the app on an iOS simulator or physical device.

+## Acknowledgements
+- Thanks to the eBay API for providing the rich set of resources
+- Appreciation for SwiftUI, Bootstrap and SF Symbols for their excellent UI components.